OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

 **C/C++ and Fortran Compilers**
-   Certain packages used in OpenMDAO contain Python extensions, meaning that they contain non-python source code that must be compiled.
+   Certain packages used in OpenMDAO contain Python extensions, meaning that they contain non-Python source code that must be compiled.
 Packages currently in use require either C/C++ or Fortran compilers.

    - *Linux*: